 5 Tablespoons Sugar

-1 Cup Buttermilk, can be low fat/fat free
+1 Cup Buttermilk, can be Fat Free or Low Fat

 - Preheat oven to 400°F.

-- In a small bowl combine Raisins and boiling Water.
+- In a small bowl combine Raisins & boiling water.
 Let sit while preparing dough.

-- In larger bowl, combine Flour, Baking Soda, Baking Powder & Sugar.
+- In large mixing bowl combine Flour, Baking Soda, Baking Powder & Sugar.

-- Shape into a ball after placing dough into pie plate.
-Dough will be sticky.
+- Shape the dough into a ball after placing in the pie plate.
+Dough is sticky.

 - Bake 15 Minutes at 400°F.

-- Remove the bread from pie plate after using cake tester or toothpick to test for done and cool on rack.
+- Remove bread from pie plate after using a cake tester or toothpick to test for "done".

-- Wait at least 5 hours before cutting into slices and eating.
+- Wait at least 5 hours before cutting into slices.